Justin Dye Killed in Tulsa Motorcycle Accident

 A 91-year-old SUV driver failed to yield to the 2024 Harley-Davidson at 46th Street, investigators report

-Justin Dye, 46, was killed in a motorcycle accident on Sheridan Road near 46th Street in Tulsa, Oklahoma, on May 9, according to the Tulsa Police Department.
+Justin Dye, 46, was killed in a motorcycle crash on Sheridan Road near 46th Street in Tulsa, Oklahoma, on May 9, according police.

 The northbound SUV attempted a left turn and pulled directly into the path of the southbound 2024 Harley-Davidson.
 The impact threw the rider from the bike.

-Paramedics rushed the man to a local hospital, where he died a short time later.
+Paramedics rushed Dye to a local hospital, where he died a short time later.

 The 91-year-old driver of the SUV remained at the scene.
 Detectives are still gathering evidence to determine if citations will be issued.